How to Pitch your Designs to Clients

 And the next thing you know your entire month’s work has been scrapped to trash.

 It doesn’t matter how many hours, days, weeks or months you worked on the project.

 If the client doesn’t like it, then it’s not worth a second of the effort.

-In the graphic and web design industry, selling your idea is quite the paradox.
+In the graphics and web design industry, selling your idea is quite the paradox.

 A competent Graphic designer equipped with the skills, knowledge and every necessary bit of expertise can easily lose a battle against client stubbornness.